Online Flexible Busy Time Scheduling on Heterogeneous Machines: Introduction

 \subsection{Related work}

-\paragraph{Busy time scheduling on homogeneous machines} Even scheduling interval jobs on homogeneous machines is $NP$-hard \cite{winkler2003wavelength}.
-Chang et al. \cite{chang2014lp} showed that algorithms developed by Alicherry and Bhatia \cite{alicherry2003line} and Kumar and Rudra \cite{kumar2005approximation} are 4-approximations in the offline setting for jobs of uniform heights by mapping the flexible job case to interval jobs, and then utilizing the interval job algorithms.
-However, for flexible (non-interval) jobs, in the offline setting a 3-approximation was also developed by Chang et al. \cite{chang2014lp}.
+\textbf{Busy time scheduling for arbitrary length jobs on homogeneous machines}\footnote{Results are for machines with finite capacities, unless explicitly stated otherwise.} Even scheduling interval jobs (which is easier than scheduling flexible jobs) on homogeneous machines is \textsf{NP}-hard \cite{winkler2003wavelength}.Khandekar et. al. \cite{khandekar2010minimizing} showed a 5-approximation for busy time scheduling of flexible jobs with arbitrary heights.
+When jobs have uniform heights, Chang et al. \cite{chang2014lp} showed that algorithms developed by Alicherry and Bhatia \cite{alicherry2003line} and Kumar and Rudra \cite{kumar2005approximation} are 4-approximations, and gave an improved algorithm that obtains a 3-approximation.

+In the online setting when jobs are flexible, Koehler and Khuller \cite{koehler2017busy} give a 5-approximation for the busy time problem when machines have infinite capacities and obtain a $O(\log P)$ competitive ratio (where $P$ is the ratio of maximum to minimum processing time) when machines have finite capacities.
+Also in the infinite capacity setting, Ren and Tang \cite{ren2017online} give an algorithm with a competitive ratio of $4 + 2\sqrt{2}$, and complement this result with a lower bound on the competitive ratio of $\frac{\sqrt{5}+1}{2}$, which holds for any deterministic online scheduler.
+One variant of the online busy time problem considers the setting when job lengths are unknown at arrival time \cite{li2014dynamic, ren2016competitiveness}.
+Notably, the $\theta(\mu)$-competitive algorithm and matching lower bound of Ren and Tang \cite{Ren-tang} hold for this setting as well.
+In our work, job lengths are uniform, and therefore known at arrival.

-On homogeneous machines with interval jobs, Azar et al.~\cite{azar2019tight} developed an online algorithm with tight approximation factor $\theta(\sqrt{\log \mu})$, for $\mu$ the ratio of the maximum interval window length over the minimum.
+On homogeneous machines with interval jobs, Azar et al.~\cite{azar2019tight} developed an online algorithm with tight approximation factor $\theta(\sqrt{\log \mu})$, where again $\mu$ is the ratio of the maximum interval window length over the minimum.
 Improvements are known, but these involve certain assumptions about the knowledge of the profile of jobs that have not yet arrived \cite{buchbinder2021online}.
-It is also worth noting that on homogeneous machines, one can find the optimal in the online or offline setting if jobs have unit length by using the algorithm by Finke et al. \cite{FINKE2008556}\footnote{The algorithm with a different proof of optimality appeared previously in work by Bodlaender and Jansen \cite{BODLAENDER199593}.}.
+It is worth noting that on homogeneous machines, one can find the optimal schedule in the online or offline setting if jobs have unit length by using the algorithm by Finke et al. \cite{FINKE2008556}\footnote{The algorithm with a different proof of optimality appeared previously in work by Bodlaender and Jansen \cite{BODLAENDER199593}.}.